 This document sets out requirements and guidance of the CNSC with respect to managing worker fatigue at high-security sites.

-REGDOC-2.2.4, Managing Worker Fatigue was previously consulted upon in early 2014 as draft REGDOC-2.2.1, Human Performance: Managing Worker Fatigue and Hours of Work.
+REGDOC-2.2.4, Fitness for Duty: Managing Worker Fatigue was previously consulted upon in early 2014 as draft REGDOC-2.2.1, Human Performance: Managing Worker Fatigue and Hours of Work.

 REGDOC-2.2.4 is part of the Human Performance Management series of the CNSC's regulatory framework.
 In addition to human performance, the series covers personnel training and personnel certification.

 |Previously consulted as draft REGDOC-2.2.1||September 20, 2013 to January 17, 2014||View News Release 13-31.

 View the consultation version of Draft REGDOC-2.2.1 (HTML version of Draft REGDOC-2.2.1)

 |Invitation to provide feedback on comments received on draft REGDOC-2.2.1||January 30, 2014 to February 14, 2014||View the comments received:|